pylls/padding-machines-for-tor/notes/machine-from-scratch.md

 make
 ```
 When you run `./configure` you'll be told of missing dependencies and packages
 to install on debian-based distributions.
+Important: if you plan to run `tor` on
+a relay as part of the real Tor network and your server runs a distribution that
+uses systemd, then I'd recommend that you `apt install dpkg dpkg-dev
+libevent-dev libssl-dev asciidoc quilt dh-apparmor libseccomp-dev dh-systemd
+libsystemd-dev pkg-config dh-autoreconf libfakeroot zlib1g zlib1g-dev automake
+liblzma-dev libzstd-dev` and ensure that tor has systemd support enabled:
+`./configure --enable-systemd`.
+Without this, on a recent Ubuntu, my tor service
+was forcefully restarted (SIGINT interrupt) by systemd every five minutes.

-If you want to install on your local
+If you want to install on your localsystem, run `make install`.
+For our case we
-system, run `make install`.
-For our case we just want the tor binary at
+just want the tor binary at `src/app/tor`.
-`src/app/tor`.

 ## Use tor in TB and at a relay
 Download and install a fresh Tor Browser (TB) from torproject.org.
 Make sure it